Table of Contents

 }

-This interface is implemented by specific mapper classes and registered in the dependency injection container for type-safe resolution.
+This interface is implemented by the source-generated mapper classes and registered in the dependency injection container for type-safe resolution.

 Interface Comparison: When to Use Which